Follow Us

 Los Angeles Municipal Art Gallery & Barnsdall Gallery Theatre open.

-Barnsdall Park, including Hollyhock House and Residence A, Barnsdall Art Center, placed on the National Register of Historic Places.
+Barnsdall Park, including Hollyhock House and Residence A, Barnsdall Art Center, are placed on the National Register of Historic Places.

 1974